folsomcp/specpolFlow/docs-jb/Tutorials/2-Normalizing_Tutorial.md

 ### Removing emission lines

 There are a few weak emission lines in this spectrum.
 In the case of $\xi^1$ CMa, the emission lines are pretty weak and could almost be ignored.
 But in a star with more emission, this will cause problems.
-Emission lines don't work with the algorithm normPlot uses for selecting "good" points: If the emission line makes the highest point in a bin it will be selected, even though it is definitely not continuum!
+Emission lines don't work with the algorithm normPlot uses for selecting "good" points: if the emission line makes the highest point in a bin, it will be selected, even though it is definitely not continuum!
 To solve this you need to remove emission lines using the `exclude range` button.
 Really strong cosmic ray hits may cause a similar problem, so if they are being selected as "good" points they should also be removed.

 Here is an example of a weak emission feature at about 672 nm that is throwing off a polynomial fit: